 - > Only those who are aiming for an "Early Completion" can take the AQE in the First Year.
-You have to meet the following requirements. - The Path A students can take the Advanced QE in July of the first year if their midterm performances in Microeconomics II, Macroeconomics II and Statistics II, as reported by the course instructors to the student's advisor, are all "S"s. - The Path B students can take the Advanced QE in July of the first year if they receive permission from their advisors.
+You have to meet the following requirements. - The students can take the Advanced QE in July of the first year if they receive permission from their advisors.